geneontology/geneontology.github.io/_docs/contributing-go-term.md

 ## Suggesting a new GO term

-### Before you submit a new term request, check whether the term already exists
+### Check whether the term already exists
+Before you submit a new term request, confirm that the term is not already in the ontology.
 To do this, search the ontology using the <a href="http://amigo.geneontology.org/amigo">AmiGO</a> browser.
 Note that the term may exist as a primary term name or as a synonym.

 ###  Gather all necessary information
 Please provide suggestions for: